 3. The Menorah is an important fixture.

 During the holiday, a Menorah which is a candelabra with nine candles is lit each night.
-They have four candles on each side of the center candle known as the Shamash which is intended to light all the others.
+They have four candles on each side of the centre candle known as the Shamash which is intended to light all the others.
 The Shamash generally sits higher than all the other candles.

 4. It’s a lot of family fun.